ChiragV/twaddle/README.md

 ## Machine Learning
 ##### We (human being) work on remember,formulate,predict framework (from Grokking Machine Learning by Luis G. Serrano).
 ML work on predict,compare and learn framework (Grokking Deep Learning by Andrew W. Trask).
 ##### To regress is to return to a former state or condition.
 Linear Regression roughly means fitting a line through a set of points and then using that line to make predictions.
+##### Hyperparameters~enzymes.
+Hyperparameters in machine learning can be metaphorically compared to enzymes in a biological process.Just as enzymes act as catalysts to speed up or regulate biochemical reactions, hyperparameters help guide the learning process of a machine learning model.
+They influence how quickly or how well the model can learn from data